-Small productions – Everyman’s Right
+Small productions – Everyone’s Right

-For a production with a smaller—a relative term, of course—cast and crew, permits may not be necessary when filming atop frozen waterways, due to Everyman’s Right.
+For a production with a smaller—a relative term, of course—cast and crew, permits may not be necessary when filming atop frozen waterways, due to Everyone’s Right.
 There are responsibilities and exceptions to take into consideration, especially if you’re filming vehicles or plan to create disturbances.

 SAFETY FIRST!
 You should always check the thickness of the ice through the municipality or local production service before traveling or filming atop the ice.

 If you’re not on a motor vehicle, feel free to film away.
 When you’re driving something with power, however, things get a little trickier.
 Driving snowmobiles on frozen lakes are less regulated than cars, but a great way to know where you can and can’t drive is to contact a snowmobile safari company like Lapland Safaris or many of the other services available in Lapland.
 Metsähallitus grants permits for driving on their own snowmobile tracks.
 No special permit or permission is required for driving snowmobiles on most frozen waterways.
 (If it’s inside a national park or protected area, it’s best to contact Metsähallitus directly with your plan to see if you need explicit permission.)

 The easiest filming locations for frozen lakes are those already connected to infrastructure (roads, bridges, beaches, etc.), though depending on the weather, you may need to clear the snow off the ice before filming.